How to evaluate the performance of a gaming PC?

 Here are some additional tips to maximize your PC's performance:

-• Optimizing Game Settings : Adjust graphics settings in your games to find a balance between visual quality and performance.
+• Optimizing game settings : Adjust the graphics settings in your games to find a balance between visual quality and performance.
 Minor adjustments can have a significant impact on FPS.

-• Using NVMe SSDs : NVMe SSDs provide much faster read and write speeds than traditional SATA SSDs.
+• Using NVMe SSDs : NVMe SSDs offer significantly faster read and write speeds than traditional SATA SSDs.
 Use an NVMe SSD for your operating system and games to reduce loading times.

-• Real-time monitoring : Use tools like HWMonitor or MSI Afterburner to monitor your system performance in real time.
-This allows you to detect and fix issues before they affect your gaming experience.
+• Real-time monitoring : Use tools like HWMonitor or MSI Afterburner to monitor your system's performance in real time.
+This allows you to detect and fix problems before they affect your gaming experience.

-Previous article 6 tips for making passive income with your smartphone!
+Previous article: 6 tips to generate passive income with your smartphone!